 What Are The Criteria To Reopen A Workers’ Compensation Case?

 The general criteria to reopen a Workers’ Compensation case is to prove that an injured worker has new and further disability stemming from their original injury.
-This generally requires proving some demonstrable change in an employee’s health condition, such as a worsening or deterioration of their health which requires new and/or further medical treatment.
+This generally requires establishing some demonstrable change in an employee’s health condition, such as a worsening or deterioration of their health which requires new and/or further medical treatment.

 The law does not allow injured workers to re-litigate their workers’ compensation cases multiple times.
 You cannot reopen your workers’ compensation case just because you did not like the result you were given or you found it to be unfair.
 Reopening your workers’ compensation claim does not have the same effect as filing an appeal.
-In order to reopen their case, an injured employee has to prove that something in the case has changed, either because a new type of treatment is required or because the injury is becoming more severe or new injuries have developed as a consequence.
-Additionally, it is a requirement that the change to the injury must have not have been able to be reasonably foreseen at the time that the initial decision was made in the case.
+To reopen their case, an injured employee has to prove that something in the case has changed, either because a new type of treatment is required or because the injury is becoming more severe or new injuries have developed as a consequence.
+Additionally, it is a requirement that the change to the injury must not have been able to be reasonably foreseen at the time that the initial decision was made in the case.

 Can I Reopen A Workers’ Comp Claim If I Was Denied Benefits?

-If your claim for workers’ compensation was denied, you will first need to find out exactly why.
+If your claim for workers’ compensation was denied, you would first need to find out exactly why.
 This information should be contained in the denial letter.
-You could have been denied for not meeting the basic eligibility requirements due to being injured while engaging in horseplay or while away from the worksite.
+You could have been dismissed for not meeting the basic eligibility requirements due to being injured while engaging in horseplay or while away from the worksite.
 If you believe that the denial was reached in error, you may not reopen the case, but you may appeal the denial by seeking court intervention.
 Common reasons for a denial include: